TiKeil/perturbations-for-2d-data/README.md

 Just copy the url into your favorite Browser, click on 'notebooks' and have a look at the prepared files.
 The interface enables a better insight to the, coding due to further explanations.

-Clearly, you can also run the complete python scripts in the folder 'virtualenv_files' if you do not want to use jupyter-notebooks.
+Clearly, you can also run the complete python scripts in the folder 'python_files' if you do not want to use jupyter-notebooks.
 For example, you can do the following commands with activated 'virtualenv'

 ```
-cd virtualenv_files
+cd python_files
 cd generate_figures
 python 2.4.1_MsExampleFEM1d
 ```